YuriyIvon/DatabaseBenchmark/README.md

 * Query definitions don't support joins.
 A workaround is using the raw queries approach.
 * Random inclusion of condition parts is currently not supported for raw queries.
-* Configurable partitioning is supported for Cosmos DB only.
+* Configurable partitioning is supported for Cosmos DB and DynamoDB only.
-* Importing from Elasticsearch database doesn't support unlimited number of rows.
+* Importing from Elasticsearch database doesn't support an unlimited number of rows.